oli123314/tsuro-simulation/README.md

 ## Usage
  - main.py | Entry point.
 Ideal location to visualize n-cards, calculate n-cards, and apply object methods.
  - card.py | Program of central object Card().
 Other methods could be made.
  - global_variables.py | Parameters and initialization.
+ - textual_data | A sample calculation of n-cards for all integers n from 1 to 20 (when possible).